angular-sanctuary/learn-angular/src/content/docs/practical-course/display-tasks/task-interface.md

 ---

 :::note
-Learn how to create your first TypeScript interface and type the task array.
+Learn how to create your first TypeScript interface and type the new task list.
 :::

-## Models folder

-Create a new folder called `models` in the `src/app` folder.

-This folder is used to store all the TypeScript interfaces of the application.

 ## Interface creation

+Each task in the task list has a title, a description, and a creation date.
+We will create a new TypeScript interface to represent a task.

+#### Instructions

+1. Create a new folder called `models` in the `src/app` folder to store all the TypeScript interfaces of the application.

-Create a new file called `task.model.ts` in the `src/app/models` folder.
+1. Create a new file called `task.model.ts` in this new folder.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript
 // task.model.ts